MedicalImmunoOncologyResearchGroup/PRIME/README.md

 ## 🔧 Requirements

-Python scripts use mostly standard libraries such as
+Python codes use mostly standard libraries such as

 - pandas
 - numpy
+- seaborn
 - matplotlib
-= scikit-learn
+- scikit-learn
 - scanpy
 - celltypist

+Jupyter notebooks were tested with Python version 3.10.12.

 ## 📊 Analysis Workflow